Melad-Hanna/Tiny-Encryption-Algorithm/README.md

 # Tiny-Encryption-Algorithm
-Tiny Encryption Algorithm in assembly using emu8086.
+This is a TEA encryption/decryption program in assembly using emu8086 (x16).